"The sad truth is

 If you're eligible and are having trouble with o-chem, there are

-tutors that put things into a different perspective and sum
+great tutors that put things into a different perspective and sum

 up the topics really nicely."

 "This is how I study which has worked for me before.
 I get the

 entire section in the Thinkbook: CFQs and Practice Problems, I

-have had no reason

-really do discussion section problems unless
+have had no reason to really do discussion section problems unless

 I have time.
-Practice Problems already cover the
+Practice Problems already cover the topic very well.

-tells you everything you need to know.
+you everything you need to know.
 The exam will be similarly

 formatted to the practice exam, with the addition of one or two